The Supreme Welfare (Jeremiah 29:11-14)

 Sounds discouraging, doesn’t it?
 It also brings questions to mind.
 How long will this last?
 Will the Lord ever get over being angry with us?
 Will we ever see our home again?
 Is there any hope?

 Such was the case for the Judean exiles in Jeremiah 29.
 They had been conquered by the Babylonian army and forced to trek to Babylon and reside there.
-They don’t know how to approach life in Babylon.
+They weren't sure how to approach life in Babylon.
 Should they unpack their bags and settle in for the long haul, or get ready for a quick return to Judea?
 Is this judgment from God temporary or permanent?

-Yes, there will be a physical return to the land for the people, but even the final return will be a side-benefit of the ultimate, central issue—having the Lord as one’s portion, one’s hope, one’s all-in-all.
-Yes, there will someday be great prosperity for the people again, but that will be a side-benefit of the riches of finding the Lord.
-It is the Lord who is one’s ultimate portion and hope, as Jeremiah himself realized personally (Lamentations 3:24).
+Yes, there will be a physical return to the land for the people, but even the final return will be a side-benefit of the ultimate, central promise—having the Lord as their portion, their hope, their all-in-all.
+Yes, there will be great prosperity for the people again, but that will be a side-benefit of the riches of finding the Lord.
+It is the Lord who is the ultimate portion and hope, something Jeremiah realized personally (Lamentations 3:24).

-How does seeing the Lord as my supreme blessing and well-being impact my daily life?
+How would seeing the Lord this way impact your daily life?

-How can I strive to more fully, deeply, and intimately know and experience the Lord as my supreme blessing?
+Ask God to help you to more fully, deeply, and intimately know and experience Him as your supreme blessing.